RaresAil/rpi-pico-esp-cpp/README.md

 - server/m-core.cpp
   - `core0_sio_irq`

+### Performance

-By testing, the fastest response is 500ms and the avg is 750ms
+~~By testing, the fastest response is 500ms and the avg is 750ms~~

+After some more optimizations, the avg response times are:

+- For errors: 150 - 200 ms
+- GET Requests: 300 - 600 ms
+- POST Requests: 500 - 900 ms
+- If the ESP does not respond with the http request the timeout util connection close is 5 seconds

 ### Hardware Configuration